nahidhasan007/Compose/README.md

 Jetpack compose is a modern toolkit for building ui components.
-When it comes to android it makes life easier for android devs for creating android ui screens in a declarative way with less code compared to xml
+When it comes to android it makes life easier for android devs for creating android ui screens in a declarative way using composable functions with less code compared to xml.

 Here i will try to demonstrate how i build an android app using jetpack compose.